 Safe Haven Law Exception

-Most jurisdictions have exceptions to child abandonment in the form of safe haven laws.
-Safe Haven Laws allow mothers to safely abandon their newborn infants in safe locations - such as churches, hospitals, and fire stations.
+Most jurisdictions have exceptions to child abandonment in the form of Safe Haven laws.
+Safe Haven laws allow mothers to safely abandon their newborn infants in safe locations where the child can obtain prompt medical care and other help.
+These locations can include churches, hospitals, and fire stations.